Chimney sweeps' carcinoma: Prognosis

-Chimney sweeps' carcinoma prognosis depends heavily upon the presence or absence of nodal involvement.
+Chimney sweeps' carcinoma prognosis depends heavily upon the presence or absence of lymph node involvement.
 Removing the tumor during initial surgery is a leading factor in prognosis.

-Survival rate is based upon nodal involvement.
-There is an approximate 25% 5-year survival rate in cases in which the inguinal nodes are involved.
-There is no survival rate if iliac nodes are involved.
+Survival rate is based upon spread to lymph nodes.
+There is an about 25% five-year survival rate in cases in which the inguinal lymph nodes are involved.
+There is no survival rate if external iliac lymph nodes are involved.

 Treatment

-Treatment was by surgery.
-More specifically, wide excision with a 2-3cm margin.
+Treatment was by surgery: more specifically, wide excision with a 2–3cm margin.
 It is also recommended that the surrounding subcutaneous tissue is removed with the tumor itself.
 Scrotal contents are usually only removed if involved through the tumor.
-Radiation therapy and chemotherapy can also be considered to treat Chimney sweeps' carcinoma.
+Radiation therapy and chemotherapy can also be considered.

 Prevention

 Incidence of chimney sweeps' carcinoma was reduced when protective work clothes were introduced.
-The Law Act of 1788 outlined appropriate work attire.
+The Chimney Sweepers Act 1788 (28 Geo.
+3. c.
+48), the first act to protect child workers, outlined appropriate work attire.
+This act stated that the minimum working age was eight years old.
 Improved personal hygiene also helped in lowering incidence of the cancer.

+In 1803, two societies were formed to protect children in the chimney-sweeping industry.
+Parliament passed the Chimney Sweepers Act 1834 (4 & 5 Will.
+4. c.
+35) in response to child labor exploitation concern.
+This law forbade children under 10 years old from working.
+These acts also required that improvements be made to chimney structures.
+Soon after, the Chimney Sweepers and Chimneys Regulation Act 1840 (3 & 4 Vict. c.
+85) changed the minimum age to 16 years old.
+This new law also suggested that those under 21 not work in the chimney-sweeping industry.
+The Chimney Sweeepers Act 1875 (38 & 39 Vict. c.
+70) forbade this practice.
+Climbing boys were also used in some European countries.
+Lord Shaftesbury, a philanthropist, led the later campaign.

+However, these laws were typically ignored due to lack of enforcement strategies.
+In 1863, the Children's Employment Commission evaluated child employment to ensure the acts of Parliament set in place were followed.
+Their report showed that child employment had even increased since the introduction of the Chimney Sweepers and Chimneys Regulation Act 1840.

 Related diseases

 Decades later, it was noticed to occur amongst gas plant and oil shale workers, and it was later found that certain constituents of tar, soot, and oils, known as polycyclic aromatic hydrocarbons, were found to cause cancer in laboratory animals.
 The related cancer is called mule spinners' cancer.